 Sounds pretty good, right?
 Not so fast.

 Make sure you read the fine print.
-Deferred payments might seem like a win-win, but the terms can vary — and the details make a big difference in how smart it might be to put off those payments.
+Deferred payments might seem like a win-win, but the terms can vary — and the details make a big difference in how smart it might be for borrowers to put off those payments.

 Such offers have "been around for several years," says Sherralyn Peterson, an incentives consultant who works with GM, Ford and Mazda dealerships.
-"But they seem to be hot right now again."

 Other experts told us such offers have entered the market to lure shoppers with poor credit.
 They aren't necessarily a good move, but they can be worthwhile as long as you know what you're getting into.